Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Crew List

-Picture received from Gustav Onarheim, Norway, whose father Michael Onarheim served on board.
+Picture received from Gustav Onarheim, Norway, whose father Michael Onarheim served on board before the war.

 Manager: Westfal-Larsen & Co.
 A/S, Bergen